FernandoBasso/devhowto/docs/purescript/repl.md

+---
+title: REPL Read, Eval, Print, Loop | PureScript
+description: Practical examples of using the PureScript REPL to try things and inspect types and values
+---

-# Read, Eval, Print Loop: REPL
+# Read, Eval, Print, Loop: REPL

 **NOTE**: Assume `import Prelude` in all examples unless otherwise noted.